weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 ### `[[FieldMap]]`{#cumulus_fieldmap}

+The `[[FieldMap]]` stanza allows `weectl import` to take Cumulus data fields, perform the appropriate unit conversions and store the resulting values in appropriate WeeWX archive fields.
+By default, imported Cumulus data is mapped to the corresponding WeeWX archive fields using a default field map.
+The default field map will likely suit most users; however, depending on the station capabilities and the in-use WeeWX database schema, a custom field map may be required if Cumulus monthly logs contain data from additional sensors that cannot be stored in the WeeWX archive using the default field map.
+A custom field map also makes it possible to limit the Cumulus monthly log data fields that are imported into WeeWX or to import Cumulus data into different WeeWX fields.

-The `[[FieldMap]]` stanza defines the mapping from the source data fields to WeeWX archive fields.
-The map consists of one sub-stanza per WeeWX archive field being populated using the following format:
+The `[[FieldMap]]` stanza consists of one entry per WeeWX archive field being populated using the following format:

 ```
     [[[weewx_archive_field_name]]]
         source_field = cumulus_field_name
-        unit = weewx_unit_name | text
+        unit = weewx_unit_name
         cumulative = True | False
 ```